 - Therapeutic work with children, adolescents and families

 - Research on at-risk youth and mental health issues of children and adolescents

 - Years of experience leading parent support groups.

 Dr. Pamela Sheffield joined the Portland office team in 2015.
 She was previously the program manager for the Adolescent and Family Program at the Portland Dialectical Behavior Therapy Institute.
-Pamela brings over twelve years experience as a clinical psychologist to the team.
+Pamela brings over 15 years of experience as a clinical psychologist to the team.

 Our despair has turned to hope . . .

 Our daughter struggles with depression and anxiety and continued to lose ground in spite of intensive therapy with a local psychotherapist.
 After more than a year of escalating struggles and an alarming decline we turned to Pat and Ann for help.
 Their recommendations suited our daughter’s needs perfectly and provided an incredibly effective intervention.
 Now, our daughter is working hard to build the skills she needs to move forward in her life.